-If you want to try smoking meat but don’t have a smoker yet, you can start by using what you have.
+If you want to try smoking pork ribs and other meat but don’t have a smoker yet, you can start by using what you have.

-A charcoal grill with a lid can be used to start out smoking meat before you invest in a dedicated smoker.
+A grill with a lid can be used to start out smoking pork ribs and other meat before you invest in a dedicated smoker.

-We have investigated many different methods of smoking meat on a charcoal grill, and our expert advice will help you get started by smoking ribs on a charcoal grill!
+We have investigated many different methods of smoking pork ribs and other meat on a grill, and our expert advice will help you get started by smoking spare ribs on a grill!

-A few simple modifications to your grilling technique will open a whole new world of smoking meat on your charcoal grill!
+A few simple modifications to your grilling technique will open a whole new world of smoking meats on your grill!

 How Can A Grill Be Used As A Smoker?

-If you are not in the position to outlay a wad of cash for a dedicated smoker, a charcoal grill can be turned into a smoker that can serve as an alternative to smoke your own meat in the interim.
+If you are not in the position to outlay a wad of cash for a dedicated smoker, a charcoal grill can be turned into a smoker that can serve as an alternative to getting smoked ribs in the interim.

 The grill needs to fulfill a few requirements to double as a smoker.